microsoft/onnxruntime/docs/performance/tune-performance.md

 session = rt.InferenceSession(model, sess_options=so, providers=['CUDAExecutionProvider'])
 ```

-## Which Execution Provider will provide the best performance?
+## Selecting the Execution Provider for best performance

 Performance is dependent on the specific model you're trying to run, the session and run options you've selected, and of course, your specific hardware target.
 Below you'll find some more information that may be helpful to select the right Execution Provider.